Kaizen-Game-Works/perforce-docker/README.md

 ```

 Perform any additional setup needed, such as installing aws cli, setting up ssh keys etc

+NOTE: IT'S STRONGLY RECOMMENDED THAT YOU PERFORM A TEST RESTORATION TO ENSURE YOUR CHECKPOINTS AND JOURNALS ARE CREATED CORRECTLY.

+## SECURELY BACK UP YOUR DOCKER-COMPOSE AND .ENV FILE
+At this point you might want to backup your .env and docker-compose.yaml file, in case you ever need to setup on a new server.
+Ensure that any backups you take are kept securely, as they contain passwords and other information that could be exploited.

 # Useful Info
 If you need to make changes to the users, type map, versions or anything else then you should stop the docker containers, then rebuild without caching